hbatagelo/cpp_starter_project/README.md

 ### Clang-tidy

-The warning flags for clang, listed at ``cmake/CompilerWarnings.cmake``, can be used as extra arguments (`--extra-arg`) of clang-tidy.
+The warning flags for clang listed at ``cmake/CompilerWarnings.cmake`` can be used as extra arguments (`--extra-arg`) of clang-tidy.
 Alternatively, the following flags can be used:

 ```sh
 -Weverything